barryvdh/laravel-translation-manager/readme.md

 The import command will search through app/lang and load all strings in the database, so you can easily manage them.

     $ php artisan translations:import

+Translation strings from app/lang/locale.json files will be imported to the __json_ group.

 Note: By default, only new strings are added.
 Translations already in the DB are kept the same.
 If you want to replace all values with the ones from the files, add the `--replace` (or `-R`) option: `php artisan translations:import --replace`